Dreadnought (guitar type): Construction

 Martin dreadnought guitars feature the Martin-developed "X-braced" top which, together with additional tone bars and braces, permit the traditional "dreadnought" sound to be produced (refer illustration).
 Note, the two lowest tone bars are asymmetric and are typically reversed for a left-handed model.
 Up until late 1944, the main X-braces were "scalloped" (selected areas reduced in mass) to achieve the best tonal response, but following that date the braces were first merely tapered, then left unscalloped to produce a more robust instrument that would withstand the use of heavy gauge strings without causing warranty work, which the company was keen to avoid; this makes the historic instruments manufactured between 1933 and 1944 of the highest value to both collectors and players.
 Overlapping this period, Martin D-28 guitars were fitted with a distinctive "herringbone" trim around their body, accounting for them being alternatively referred to as "herringbones" in popular usage, although the herringbone trim was not discontinued until early 1947, so some of the last years of production of "herringbone" guitars (prior to that feature's reintroduction in the 1970s on select models) feature the herringbone binding only, but not the more desirable, scalloped bracing attribute.

 Scalloped bracing was reintroduced on selected new models (designated the HD-28 and HD-35) in 1976 in response to player demand; such instruments are advised to only be strung with light or medium gauge strings.
 The "H" portion of the "HD" designation refers to the use of herringbone trim, which roughly coincided with the use of the original scalloped bracing in the pre-1945 models, and was reintroduced in relevant new scalloped braced instruments as a cosmetic indicator of their construction type.
-Prior to mid 1939, the X-braces crossed at a position 1 in from the soundhole (known as "high X" or "forward shifted" bracing), being moved back a little towards the lower bout after this date.
+Prior to mid 1939, the X-braces crossed at a position 1 in from the soundhole (known as "high X" or "forward shifted" bracing), being moved back a little towards the lower bout (now 1+3/4 in from the soundhole) after this date., a position known as "rear shifted" bracing; around 1960 the braces were shifted again to cross 1+1/2 in from the soundhole, a position known as "standard" or "non forward shifted" bracing, although more recently (commencing in the 1990s on some lines, complete by 2018 with the "reimagined Standard Series") most Martin Dreadnoughts are being made with forward shifted bracing once more without special comment (in effect, a change to a new definition of "standard bracing").